wyager/smap/README.md

 Here are some examples.

-We can get a list of patient last names using `cut -f 2 -d ' ' <patient file>`

 #### Pick one patient from each family:

+We can get a list of patient last names using `cut -f 2 -d ' ' <patient file>`.

 ```bash
 $ smap cat +<(cut -f 2 -d ' ' patients),patients